I love cats, dogs, and all other animals—even spiders and insects.

 My Calico Was a Stray Cat

 That's how Red came to live with us.
-It took a lot of begging and spoiling before she allowed me to pet her, but she never allowed me to pick her up and hold her in my arms.
+It took a lot of begging and spoiling before she allowed me to pet her.
+She never allowed me to pick her up, though, and hold her in my arms.

 © 2011 Titia Geertman

 Hi I just got a lovely little female medium haired cat whose man colour is white with orange grey and black patches.
 Her hair only sheds in little clumps, not stray hairs.
 What breed would she be please?
 I was told she was a Tortie.